K0DEL/HacktoberFest-2022/README.md

 📢 **Register [here](https://hacktoberfest.digitalocean.com) for Hacktoberfest and make four pull requests (PRs) between October 1st-31st to grab free SWAGS 🔥.**

 #

+## Requirements 💻

+Only Things Required are Python and Flask and Yes, A quirk which grants you the ability to think out of the box.
+😉😉